GIS-based system for Monument data

 We have recently met with Dominic Oldman at the British Museum and we've also spoken to Martin Doerr from FORTH, both of whom not only spoke highly of you, but suggested that you might be prepared to meet with us in order to discuss our project and possible cooperation in the future.

 A meeting is setup Jan 8 at 4pm in Sofia.

-Arches is an open source, geospatial system to help inventory and manage Immovable Cultural Heritage data, which the Getty Conservation Institute will make available to the CH field.
+Arches is an open source, geospatial system to help inventory and manage cultural heritage data, which the Getty Conservation Institute will make available to the CH field.